 When you use an Array, you can only look up data by index 0, 1, 2.

-Instead of storing the mapping "Alice"→0, ... in memory, the trick is to use a function that creates the mapping, called a "hash function".
+The trick to doing this efficiently is to use a function that creates the mapping, called a "hash function".

-To find the mapping for "Charlie", you pass "Charlie" through a hash function h
+To find the entry where "Charlie" should be stored/retrieved from, you pass "Charlie" through the hash function h

 to get a huge number.
 You then mod (%) that number by the size of the array.
 This gives you a valid index in the array for the word "Charlie".